UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 After comparing the baseline model at different temperatures, we want to see how the model with sHSP and Glutathione behave which we will be referencing as the sHSP with Glutathione model afterwards.

-{{ '/assets/images/Model/AddOn_model_TEMP0.png#graph output under nomral temperature with the add on modelSPLIT/assets/images/Model/AddOn_model_TEMP1.png#graph output under high temperature with the add on model' | sideBySide }}
+{{ '/assets/images/Model/AddOn_model_TEMP0.png#Figure 3: graph output under nomral temperature with the add on modelSPLIT/assets/images/Model/AddOn_model_TEMP1.png#Figure 4: graph output under high temperature with the add on model' | sideBySide }}
 <!-- ![Add on Model](/assets/images/Model/AddOn_model_TEMP0.png) -->
 <!-- ![Add on Model at Higher Temp](/assets/images/Model/AddOn_model_TEMP1.png) -->